E339: LITERATURE OF THE EARTH

 E456: TOPICS IN CRITICAL THEORY: LITERATURE AND PHILOSOPHY OF THE NON-HUMAN: PLANTS, ANIMALS, MINERALS

-Over the last several decades, projects across the humanities, social sciences, and sciences have worked to develop and elaborate the insights of ecological thought.
-Within the literary tradition, experiments in narrative form have created new ways of seeing and thinking from non-human perspectives.
+Over the last fifty years, experiments in narrative form have created new ways of seeing and thinking from non-human perspectives.
 This course examines the theoretical and narrative project of understanding non-human agency, deep ecology, and, as Donna Haraway has described, “multispecies becoming-with.”
 In the process of taking on the perspective of the animal, plant, and mineral, the texts examined in this course necessarily reconsider what it means to be human.

 In this course we will consider the challenge of representing climate in American literature and film, from the early twentieth century to the present day.
 Climate has traditionally referenced the weather it gathers, the mood it creates, and the setting it casts.
-In the era of the Anthropocene—the contemporary epoch in which geologic and atmospheric conditions and processes are overwhelmingly shaped by human activity—climate indexes not only atmospheric forces but the whole of human history: the fuels we use, the lifestyles we cultivate, the industrial infrastructures and supply chains we build, and the possible futures we may encounter.
-In other words, with every weather event, we have become acutely aware that the forces indexed by climate are as much environmental and physical as they are social and cultural.
+In the era of the Anthropocene, climate indexes not only natural forces but the whole of human society: the fuels we use, the lifestyles we cultivate, and the possible futures we may encounter.
+In other words, with every weather event, we are aware that the forces indexed by climate are as much environmental and physical as they are social and cultural.
 We will consider the emerging genre of “Cli-Fi” (“climate fiction”) and a range of related themes such as adaptation, human engineered weather, water wars, Indigenous knowledge frameworks, and environmental justice.
 Readings may include the work of authors and theorists such as Paolo Bacigalupi, Amitav Ghosh, Ann Kaplan, Barbara Kingsolver, Naomi Oreskes, Kim Stanley Robinson, Patricia Smith, and Kyle Powys White.